 Running a giveaway or competition can help you solve a real problem in your business and work towards smashing your marketing goals.
 Common reasons for wanting to run a competition include:

 - generating revenue to keep you in a job

 - finding adoring fans who will help make your job easier

-- keeping said adoring fans for life so you don’t have to work 10 times harder convincing new people how great your business, service or product is
+- keeping said adoring fans for life so you don’t have to work 10 times harder convincing new people how great your business is

 - making your life easier by talking to people who want to hear from you

 - getting the world to see how fantabulous your brand is

 - getting the feels when you tell your lucky winner that they’ve won and the resulting customer love that comes your way